 When I went out birding I used to always carry a backpack with my field guide(s), hat, notebook, tissues, extra batteries, etc. I also transported my bins and camera in the pack but when out walking these remained around my neck.
 Last spring I was starting to get sick of the backpack.
 It's especially annoying to have to dig into the pack (or ask a companion to dig) for a field guide while you're actually looking at the bird you want to look up.
 By the time I'd get the book out the bird would be long gone.
 I looked around for something more convenient that I could use to carry my field guide.
 There are a few different things I see my birding buddies using: vests with huge pockets, fanny packs (vertically oriented) or book satchels.
 I wasn't sure what I wanted to get until I came across a small messenger bag at a Columbia outlet store.

-The Medium Azza Messenger Bag measures 10″ x 6″ x 2.5″ and fits everything I want to carry on a short outing.
+The Medium Azza Messenger Bag (note: link goes to newer model of this bag) measures 10" x 6" x 2.5" and fits everything I want to carry on a short outing.

 The front flap of the messenger-style bag has a small pocket where I keep a pack of tissues.